Glass

 transparent.
 And, perhaps most surprisingly of all, it behaves like a

-solid material... but it's really a sort of weird liquid in disguise!
+solid material... but it's also a sort of weird liquid in disguise!

 You can find glass wherever you look: most rooms in your home will